turingschool/career-development-curriculum/module_one/storytelling_i.md

 3. In the center, write your core attributes—traits, behaviors, beliefs, values, characteristics, and skills that you think make you unique as an individual.
 Select things that are enduring and key to who you.
 For example, you may see yourself as funny, artistic, kind, conservative, creative, impatient, musical, family focused, assertive.
 4. After you complete your map:
   * Underline the items that are important to you.
 These are likely to be the terms you would use to describe yourself.
-  * Put a plus sign (+) beside the items that you believe contribute to your ability to be an effective software developer.
+  * Put a plus sign (+) beside the items that you believe clearly demonstrate that you fit into the tech industry.
-  * Put a minus sign (-) beside the items that you believe detract from your ability to be an effective software developer.
+  * Put a minus sign (-) beside the items that you believe do not demonstrate that you fit into the tech industry.
-  * Put a question mark (?) beside the items that may vary in how they affect your abilities as a software developer, depending on context.
+  * Put a question mark (?) beside the items that you're unsure how they could show your ability to contribute to the tech industry.

 ### Turn & Talk
 * How do you already think that you fit into the tech industry?
-* How do you...
-* What steps

-Share out.
-Potential takeaways:
-* Struggle: when we struggle with .....
+* How have you seen yourself using your social identity to become a successful student and developer?
+* What would it look like for some of your minuses or question markes to turn into pluses?
+In other words, how could some of these traits be assets for the tech industry?

+2-3 groups share out for the whole group.

 ### Pomodoro
+Take a 5 minute break!

 ### Activity #2: Strengths & Values
+Question to the group: when you hear the words "strengths" and "values," what kinds of words come to mind?
+Can *struggle* be a strength or a value?
+Why/why not?
+How many of you have struggled at Turing?
+Probably all of you are raising your hands.
+That's part of becoming a better software developer as you learn to keep using a growth mindset.

+#### Turn & Talk
-Let's look at these examples from other staff members:
+Discuss these examples from 3 other staff members on how they utilize struggle with these questions:
+* What did you learn about each person?
+* What do these stories tell you about how they each use growth mindset against struggle?

 * **Amy Holt, Back End Instructor:** "I still struggle every day!
 One thing I learned about myself and my learning style while at Turing is that it's really important I understand the inner-workings of things before I feel ok with implementing them.
 At first, I just thought I was a slow learner.
 Connecting my 'speed' in picking up concepts to my need for a deeper understanding helped me be a little more kind with myself.
 When I'm really discouraged, I try to step back and remind myself of how far I've come and acknowledge that it is always possible to 'do the thing'. "